filipecalegario/awesome-vibe-coding/README.md

 - [EnzeD/vibe-coding](https://github.com/EnzeD/vibe-coding) - The Ultimate Guide to Vibe Coding with best practices and tips.
 - [Claude Code Organizer](https://github.com/mcpware/claude-code-organizer) - Visual dashboard and MCP server to organize Claude Code memories, skills, MCP servers, and hooks with scope hierarchy and drag-and-drop.
 - 🔥 [getdesign.md](https://getdesign.md/) - Browsable library of DESIGN.md files curated from real websites.
+-  [Explain My Build](https://explainmybuild.com) - Reads the real code of an app you built with AI and writes a plain-English end-user guide, a founder runbook, and a code-verified fix-list — from the code, not a screen recording.

 ## Communities & Job Boards